 Read more: Best things to do in Toronto

-3.)
+5.)
 Bar Ravel

-Bar Ravel is a pintxos-filled bar and eatery is easily one of the best restaurants in Toronto for pintxos and a huge array of wines.
+Bar Ravel is a pintxos-filled bar, and the eatery is easily one of the best restaurants in Toronto for pintxos and a huge array of wines.
 Their smoked mackerel in oil and their tomato bread are so delicious.
 It’s the perfect place to go for a bottle of wine and lots of finger foods to share with friends.
 We loved it here, and it’s such a vibe, especially on the weekend.

-4.)
+6.)
 Grey Gardens

 Grey Gardens might just be one of our favourite restaurants in Toronto for dinner!
 Not too far from Kensington Market, Grey Gardens focuses on seasonal and local produce that’s all homemade by the team in-house.
 Their spaghetti and duck sausage noodles are so good and a must-try when you visit.
 Oh, and try their sea bream, too!